 In chapter 10, My Phone Call to Arnold Newman, he tells a story of a photographer, whom he asked about his portfolio, so their company might consider him for a project.
 Arnold Newman, the photographer.

-Let me just quote the author:
+Let me quote the author himself:

 Today I cringe as I write this, wondering what could have been going through Arnold Newman’s mind as he submitted himself to some little twerp’s inane interrogation.
 But the voice, though hesitant, was formal, polite, almost pleasant.
 Arnold Newman agreed to send me his portfolio.

 I like to think that he put it together himself, with extra care, just to teach a young punk a lesson.
 And by the end of the day, it was delivered to our office with my name on it.
 I opened it up, and there they were, all original black-and-white prints: Igor Stravinsky.
 Pablo Picasso.
 Max Ernst.
 Marilyn Monroe.
 Eugene O’Neill.
 Martha Graham.
 Andy Warhol.
-It must have been with special relish that he selected the photograph on the very top: his famous picture of John F. Kennedy in front of the White House.

-My Instruments#
+Instruments#

 I like working with materials as soon as possible.
 While I understand that the information is the centrepiece of the design, some structure is born while working with the material.
 To me, it’s inseparable.